LEARNAcademy/unit-3-assessment/README.md

 Assessment should be accessed through the GitHub Classroom link provided to you in Slack.

-PRs should be posted _before_ class begins on Tuesday, January 2, 2024.
+PRs should be posted _before_ class begins on Monday, March 4, 2024.

 #### Process